WolfDWyc/harlem/README.md

 to return it as a Pydantic model, or anything else.
 Harlem encourages writing custom exporters, but provides many built-in exporters for convenience.

-### Recorders
+## Recorders

 Recorders are context managers that record HTTP requests made within their context.
 They also support manual `start()` and `stop()` methods, which can be called multiple times.
+They all inherit from the `HarRecorder` interface.

-Harlem currently supports the `RequestsHarRecorder` for `requests` and the `AiohttpHarRecorder` for `aiohttp`.
-Both recorders accept no arguments.
+Harlem currently  supports the `RequestsHarRecorder` for `requests` recorder, and the `AiohttpHarRecorder` for `aiohttp` recorder, which both accept no arguments.

+For more information, see the [Recorders reference](docs/api-reference/advanced/recorders.md)

+### How recorders work

-Recorders are implemented both by using the provided hooking mechanisms of the libraries, but also by monkey-patching the libraries to add hooks - when necessary.
+Recorders usually work by patching the library they record, while also using hooking mechanisms provided by the library for more information.

-Great care and research is taken to ensure that recorders extract as much information as possible from the requests, if some information is missing - please open an issue!

-These monkey patches also sometimes rely on internal APIs of the libraries, which may break in future versions.
-If you encounter any issues, please open an issue!

-In the future, tests will be added to verify which versions of the libraries are supported.
+For example, in `aiohttp`, the `AiohttpHarRecorder` patches the `ClientSession` class to record requests.

-### Exporters
+## Exporters

 Exporters are responsible for handling the data recorded by the recorder.
+They all inherit from the `HarExporter` interface.

+The provided exporters are:
+- `ModelHarExporter` - Exports the data as a Pydantic model
+- `LiveFileHarExporter` - Exports the data to a file in real-time
+- `LoggingHarExporter` - Logs the data to a logger
+- `FileHarExporter` - Exports the data to a file
+- `IoHarExporter` - Exports the data to any IO object
+- `CompositeHarExporter` - Exports the data to multiple exporters
+- `ExecutorHarExporter` - Exports the data in a separate `concurrent.futures.Executor` (not thread-safe)
+- `BackgroundThreadHarExporter` - Exports the data in a separate thread
+- `BackgroundProcessHarExporter` - Exports the data in a separate process

+For more information, see the [Exporters reference](docs/api-reference/advanced/exporters.md)

-#### Why Harlem implements exporting itself
+### Why Harlem implements exporting itself

 Initially, it might seem like Harlem is trying to reinvent the wheel by implementing exporting itself.
 After all, HAR files are logs, and many logging libraries already have extensive rotation implementations.